Swathi-88/Mind2Design/README.md

 # Mind2Design

-Mind2Design is a specialized Generative AI application built to democratize high-quality, culturally authentic graphic design for the South Indian market.
+Mind2Design is a specialized web application built to democratize high-quality, culturally authentic graphic design for the South Indian market.
 It leverages a local "Expert System" to synthesize deep cultural context (Tamil festivals, rituals, business aesthetics) into precise prompt engineering for DALL-E 3, enabling users to create professional-grade designs without design expertise.

 ## Table of Contents